ParthJadhav/ParthJadhav/README.md

 ### Hi there, I'm Parth Jadhav 👋

-I am a Designer and Developer who fell in love with tech while playing video games.
-I love the intersection  of Design and Code.
+I'm a Developer and Designer who became hopelessly enamoured with tech while playing computer games.
+I'm pursuing making progressive items which would improve lives.
+I may not be there yet, yet I will be, without a doubt.

 ![GitHub followers](https://img.shields.io/github/followers/ParthJadhav?label=Follow&style=social)
 ![Visitors](https://visitor-badge.glitch.me/badge?page_id=Parth-Jadhav)